Date/TimeSat, Apr, 7th - Sun, Apr, 8th

 * Complete both workshops (8 Hours) and receive a Certificate of Completion.
 These 8 hours count towards the Yoga Alliance 95 Hour Registered Children’s Yoga Training with Young Yoga Masters.

-Cost: $175 by March 7th. $200 thereafter.
+Cost: $200.
 No refunds.
 Each workshop includes comprehensive handouts.
 Advance registration and minimum of five attendees required.

 Charlotte Connick Mabry, MS, RYT, RCYT